cosmos/cosmos-sdk/x/staking/spec/02_state_transitions.md

 - The total `slashAmount` is calculated as the `slashFactor` (a chain parameter) \* `TokensFromConsensusPower`, the total number of tokens bonded to the validator at the time of the infraction.
-- Every unbonding delegation and redelegation from the validator are slashed by the `slashFactor` percentage of the initialBalance.
+- Every unbonding delegation and pseudo-unbonding redelegation such that the infraction occured before the unbonding or redelegation began from the validator are slashed by the `slashFactor` percentage of the initialBalance.
 - Each amount slashed from redelegations and unbonding delegations is subtracted from the total slash amount.
 - The `remaingSlashAmount` is then slashed from the validator's tokens in the `BondedPool` or `NonBondedPool` depending on the validator's status.
 This reduces the total supply of tokens.

+In the case of a slash due to any infraction that requires evidence to submitted (for example double-sign), the slash occurs at the block where the evidence is included, not at the block where the infraction occured.
+Put otherwise, validators are not slashed retroactively, only when they are caught.

 ### Slash Unbonding Delegation